How To Bring Action Against a Dog Owner For Damages in Michigan

 Contact a Lansing Dog Bite Lawyer.
 Free Consultation

-Our attorneys at The Clark Law Office have successfully tried and recovered many awards for victims of dog bites.
+Our personal injury attorneys at The Clark Law Office have successfully tried and recovered many awards for victims of dog bites.
 If you have been bitten or hurt by a dog or any other type of animal, you should contact us as soon as possible so that we can make sure that all vital evidence is preserved.
 We will also have your injuries evaluated and documented by experts in the field.
 We understand the laws and statutes behind Michigan dog bite law and know when and how to apply them to give you the best chance of success.
 We charge no fees on all personal injury cases unless you win and offer free consultations to all of our clients.
 Contact us today and find out how we can help you recover damages for medical expenses, wage loss, pain and suffering and other costs.